clclab/clc-labs/lab-4-classification-schemes/lab-4.md

 \begin{itemize}
 \askstar Which of those 6 languages are SVO and which are SOV?
-\askstar Dutch is an interesting language in that the basic word order is different in main than in subordinate clauses (the SC in "zij zegt dat S").
+\askstar Dutch is an interesting language in that the basic word order is different in main than in subordinate clauses (the SC in "zij zegt dat SC").
 What are those basic word orders?
 \action Establish the values of the 3 features for the 6 languages (if you cannot do it with the 2 example sentences, find more example sentences or google the problem)
 \askstar Create a distance matrix based on your assignment of features
 \action Sketch a phylogenetic tree that describes the relatedness of the languages.
-Is the identical to the tree obtained based on cognate features?
+Is it identical to the tree obtained based on cognate features?
 \end{itemize}

 \bibliography{refs}